-These ideas may seem hokey, but if you do them with the intent of making the workplace a more collaborative and beneficial atmosphere, employees will be able to tell.
+These ideas may seem extraneous, but if you do them with the intent of making the workplace a more collaborative space, employees will be able to tell.

 Good benefits can also be the tipping point for a prospective employee deciding between your offer and a competing offer with a comparable salary.
 If you’re having trouble competing with companies that can afford higher salaries for their employees, offering a wider range of benefits can help you edge out the competition.

-Not sure what benefits your team wants?
-Do a survey and ask people to tell you what they want more of.
-Maybe they want to bring in their dogs to work or allow their children to come in during spring break.
-You may not be able to implement all their ideas; after all, you’re not Google.
-But taking a few steps in the right direction can build trust and loyalty within the ranks.
+If you aren’t sure what benefits your team wants, do a quick survey and ask people to tell you what they want more of.
+Maybe they want to bring in their dogs to work or allow their children to come in during school breaks.
+You may not be able to implement all their ideas, but at least you’re taking steps in the right direction to make your business competitive.

 The Case for Increasing Salaries

 There are, however, times when salary matters more than benefits.
-If your main goal is finding new talent that other companies will also be scouting for, cash talks louder than anything else.
-No matter how good your benefits are, it’s easier to compare salaries than it is to size up two different sets of healthcare premiums or 401k options.
-In a 2015 survey from JobVite, almost two thirds of employees surveyed said they chose the higher-paying job when comparing different offers.
+If your main goal is finding new talent that other companies will also be scouting for, a higher salary speaks louder than anything else.
+No matter how good your benefits are, it’s easier to compare salaries than it is to size up two different sets of healthcare premiums.
+In a 2015 survey from JobVite, almost two-thirds of employees surveyed said they chose the higher-paying job when comparing different offers.

 If you balk at offering more money, consider this: the best person for the job may not be willing to work for your wages.
-Investing in quality employees isn’t cheap, and your competitors may be willing to pony up where you aren’t.
+Investing in quality employees isn’t cheap.
+Your competitors may be willing to pony up where you aren’t.

 This is especially important if you’re recruiting from the latest crop of youngsters entering the workforce.
 A survey from Robert Half about the work habits and preferences of Generation Z employees found generous pay was a top priority when looking for a job.

-Offering regular salary increases can also help you keep more high-performing employees satisfied – and less likely to leave for greener pastures.
-While benefits may be the preferable way to keep employees, they won’t be able to hold employees if the salary gap between you and other employers is large enough.
-Sometimes the only way to show a current or prospective employee how much you appreciate them is through cold, hard cash.
+Offering regular salary increases can also help you keep more high-performing employees satisfied and less likely to leave.
+While benefits may be the preferable way to keep employees, they won’t be able to keep employees if the salary gap between you and other employers is wide.
+Sometimes the only way to show current or prospective employees how much you appreciate them is through cold, hard cash.

 Plus, it’s more cost effective to increase salaries by 2.5% every year than to bring in new employees who require training.
 That’s according to some reports, which say that employee turnover costs between six months and two years’ worth of salaries.
 Wouldn’t it be cheaper to increase the original employee’s salary by 3%?

-One important consideration is that a raise must be given as a gift – not out of obligation or because you requested that an employee take on more responsibilities.
-A study from Harvard researchers found that raises only spurred morale when the increase came out of the blue and not because the company had to do it.
+One important consideration is that a raise must be given as a gift, not out of obligation.
+A study from Harvard found that raises in salary spurred morale when the increase came out of the blue.

 If you are recruiting new employees, there may not be a substitute for a competitive salary.
-But if you are worried you might lose some key employees, but don’t have the cash flow to increase salaries, consider upgrading benefits.
+But if you are worried you might lose some key employees and don’t have the cash flow to increase salaries, consider upgrading benefits.
 It could be the win-win you are looking for.